OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-02.md

 ## 2 Timothy 2:18

-who have gone astray from the truth, claiming that the resurrection has already taken place, and they are jeopardising the faith of some.
+who have strayed from the truth, asserting that the resurrection has already occurred, and they are undermining the faith of some.

 ## 2 Timothy 2:19

-Nevertheless, the firm foundation of God stands, having this seal: “The Lord knows those who are His;” and, “Everyone who names the name of the Lord is to keep away from wickedness.”
+Yet, the solid foundation of God stands firm, bearing this seal: “The Lord knows those who are His;” and, “Everyone who calls on the name of the Lord must turn away from wickedness.”

 ## 2 Timothy 2:20

-Now in a large house there are not only gold and silver implements, but also implements of wood and earthenware, and some are for honour, while others are for dishonour.
+Now in a large house there are not only gold and silver vessels, but also vessels of wood and clay, and some are for honour, while others are for dishonour.

 ## 2 Timothy 2:21

-Therefore, if anyone cleanses himself from these things, he will be an implement for honour, sanctified, useful to the Master, prepared for every good work.
+Therefore, if anyone cleanses himself from these things, he will be a vessel for honour, sanctified, useful to the Master, prepared for every good work.

 ## 2 Timothy 2:22

-Now flee from youthful lusts and pursue righteousness, faith, love, and peace with those who call on the Lord from a pure heart.
+Now flee from youthful desires and pursue righteousness, faith, love, and peace with those who call on the Lord from a pure heart.

 ## 2 Timothy 2:23

-But refuse foolish and ignorant speculations, knowing that they produce quarrels.
+But reject foolish and uninformed debates, knowing that they breed quarrels.

 ## 2 Timothy 2:24

-The Lord’s bond-servant must not be quarrelsome, but be kind to all, skilful in teaching, patient when wronged,
+The Lord’s servant must not be quarrelsome, but be kind to everyone, skilled in teaching, patient when wronged,

 ## 2 Timothy 2:25

-with gentleness correcting those who are in opposition, if perhaps God may grant them repentance leading to the knowledge of the truth,
+gently correcting those who oppose, if perhaps God may grant them repentance leading to the knowledge of the truth,

 ## 2 Timothy 2:26

-and they may come to their senses and escape from the snare of the devil, having been held captive by him to do his will.
+and they may come to their senses and escape from the trap of the devil, having been held captive by him to do his will.